thousandbrainsproject/tbp.monty/rfcs/0000_intelligent_resampling.md

 - **Observation frequency** (e.g., `_observation_count` in `GridObjectModel`): Frequently visited locations with high observation counts suggest the model is well-learned at that location, biasing toward hypothesis elimination rather than model updates.

+- **Compositionality**: When prediction errors occur at specific locations on an otherwise well-matched familiar object, consider learning the modification as a compositional element rather than updating the base model.
+This preserves the integrity of well-learned models while capturing local variations or modifications.

 - **Error magnitude thresholds**: Very large prediction errors across all features may suggest a novel object requiring a new model.
 Moderate errors might indicate the need for model updates or hypothesis refinement.

 - **Feature-specific patterns**: If morphological features match but non-morphological features (like color) differ significantly, this might indicate object variations / keyframe / need to separate morphological and feature models.

-- **Temporal consistency**: Multiple consecutive prediction errors at different locations strengthen the signal for model learning/updating, while isolated errors might just indicate noisy observations.

-- **Model confidence metrics**: Models with high overall confidence (based on total observations and coverage) are less likely to need updates, suggesting hypothesis elimination is appropriate.

 #### Example of Chipped Coffee Mug